dlk3/udm-hacks/openvpn-udm/README.md

 ```
 There needs to be a line like this for every LAN or VLAN in my local network that I want my clients to be able to access.

+## The Management Option In The Server Configuration File

+The management option is defined in the config file as a way to provide the Nagios network monitoring server that I use with an interface it can use to check the status of the openvpn daemon.
+You could remove this option.
+If not, be sure to create a pw-file containing a password to authenticate access through the management port.

 ## Creating a boot script to start the OpenVPN server

 I want the OpenVPN server to start automatically every time my UDM boots up.
 John "boostchicken" D. has made a great little utility that makes this easy.
 Go to his [on-boot-script GitHub repository](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script) and follow the very simple instructions found there to get it installed.